Discover practical ways to fix any flaws & weaknesses in your website!

 When you search for your brand name in Google, does your website show up in the search results?
 If the answer is no, there might be an issue with your indexation.
 As far as Google is concerned, if your pages aren’t indexed, they don’t exist — and they certainly won’t be found on the search engines.

-How to Check
+How to Check?

-• ✔️ Type the following into Google’s search bar: “site:yoursitename.com” and instantly view the count of indexed pages for your site.
+✔️ Type the following into Google’s search bar: “site:yoursitename.com” and instantly view the count of indexed pages for your site.

-• ✔️ Your site is indexed, but there are many MORE results than expected, look deeper for either site-hacking spam or old versions of the site that are indexed instead of appropriate redirects in place to point to your updated site.
+✔️ Your site is indexed, but there are many MORE results than expected.
+Look deeper for either site-hacking spam or old versions of the site that are indexed instead of appropriate redirects in place to point to your updated site.

-• ✔️ In case your site is indexed, but you see quite a bit LESS than expected, perform an audit of the indexed content and compare it against which pages you want to rank.
+✔️ In case your site is indexed, but you see quite a bit LESS than expected, perform an audit of the indexed content and compare it against the pages you want to rank.
 If you’re not sure why the content isn’t ranking, check Google’s Webmaster Guidelines to ensure your site content is compliant.

 #3 No XML Sitemaps

-How to Check
+How to Check?

-• ✔️ Type your domain name into Google and add “/sitemap.xml” to the end, as pictured below.
+✔️ Type your domain name into Google and add “/sitemap.xml” to the end, as pictured below.

-• If your website has a sitemap, you will see something like this:
+If your website has a sitemap, you will see something like this:

-How to Fix ?️
+How to Fix?️

-• ✔️ If your website doesn’t have a sitemap (and you end up on a 404 page), you can create one yourself or hire a web developer to create one for you.
+✔️ If your website doesn’t have a sitemap (and you end up on a 404 page), you can create one yourself or hire a web developer to create one for you.
 The easiest option is to use an XML sitemap generating tool.

 #4 Missing or Incorrect Robots.txt